coolinmc6/mc_blog/README.md

 	end
 ```
 ####~13:05
-*After completing the above steps, when we try to create a new post, we get this error: **The action 'show' could
+- After completing the above steps, when we try to create a new post, we get this error: **The action 'show' could
 not be found for PostsController**.
 And why is that?
 We have told the application in the 'create' action
 to redirect the user to '@post' which means that we want to *show* them the post.
-..*...I believe this is where Rails is actively looking for the 'show' view
+  -...I believe this is where Rails is actively looking for the 'show' view
-*So we *should* have two next steps: build a 'show' action and 'show' template
+- So we *should* have two next steps: build a 'show' action and 'show' template

 ####~15:00
-*So we've built the view BUT it will not work because we actually haven't yet defined '@post'.
+- So we've built the view BUT it will not work because we actually haven't yet defined '@post'.
 But what about the
 '@post' in the create method?
 I don't think that is available to 'show' because it is defined inside 'create'.
 *We've created the 'show' method now and here it is:
 ```ruby